sei-curiosity/week08day01-04-react-film-lab/PART-2.md

 First set up the function that will determine what movies are shown in the list.
 You'll need to be able to tell if you are showing the user all of the movies or if you are filtering down to show the user just some of the movies.

-In `FilmListing`, create a `handleFilterClick` function that takes a string `filter` as an argument.
+In `FilmListing`, create a `handleFilterClick` arrow function that takes a string `filter` as an argument.
 For now, just print a message that says `Setting filter to ` and the `filter` argument.

 This new function isn't connected to a button in the UI yet, so nothing should change.